tolking/swagger-transform/README.md

 ## Tips

-- Only support the `json` format of the Swagger/OpenAPI spec.
+- Only support the `json` and `yaml` format of the Swagger/OpenAPI spec.
 - Partial content conversion may not be supported in some cases.

 ## Installation